Vehicular automation: Automated guided vehicle

 An automated guided vehicle or automatic guided vehicle (AGV) is a mobile robot that follows markers or wires in the floor, or uses vision, magnets, or lasers for navigation.
 They are most often used in industrial applications to move materials around a manufacturing facility or warehouse.
-Application of the automatic guided vehicle has broadened during the late 20th century.
+Application of the automatic guided vehicle had broadened during the late 20th century.

 Aircraft

-Aircraft has received much attention for automation, especially for navigation.
+Aircraft have received much attention for automation, especially for navigation.
 A system capable of autonomously navigating a vehicle (especially aircraft) is known as autopilot.

 Delivery drones

-Various industries such as packages and food experimented with delivery drones.
+Various industries such as packages and food have experimented with delivery drones.
 Traditional and new transportation companies are competing in the market.
 For example, UPS Flight Forward, Alphabet Wing, and Amazon Prime Air are all developing delivery drones.
 Zipline, an American medical drone delivery company, has the largest active drone delivery operations in the world, and its drones are capable of Level 4 autonomy.

 However, even if technology seems to allow for those solutions to function correctly as various tests of various companies show, the main throwback to the market launch and use of such drones is inevitably the legislation in place and regulatory agencies have to decide on the framework they wish to take to draft regulation.
 This process is in different phases across the world as each country will tackle the topic independently.
 For example, Iceland's government and departments of transport, aviation, police have already started issuing licenses for drone operations.
 It has a permissive approach and together with Costa Rica, Italy, the UAE, Sweden and Norway, has a fairly unrestricted legislation on commercial drone use.
 Those countries are characterized by a body of regulation that may give operational guidelines or require licensing, registration and insurance.